How to Pass the NWEA 7th Grade MAP Test in 2023

 As this is an adaptive test, the questions increase in difficulty if previous questions are answered correctly.

-Below are examples of the types of question that may appear in the informational text section:
+Below are examples of the types of question that may appear in the informational text section of the 7th Grade Map Test:

 - Pinpoint the main subject in a sentence